Data Sources & Files

 Detaching the data source

-Detaching a data source will remove the passages in an agent’s archival memory that was loaded from that source:
+Detaching a data source will remove the files from the agent’s context window:

 1client.agents.sources.detach(agent_id=agent.id, source_id=source.id)